-- (1) Floor area: - (a) Single family residential: Minimum required first floor-- Nine hundred (900) square feet.
-Total: Fifteen hundred (1,500) square feet. - (b) Two family: Minimum required first floor Seven hundred and fifty (750) square feet.
-Total per family: Fourteen hundred (1,400) square feet. - (c) Maximum floor area ratio: 15%. - (2) Lot size: - (a) Minimum required area one (1) acre. - (b) Minimum average width one hundred and fifty (150) feet. - (3) Open space: Thirty thousand (30,000) square feet per family.

-(4) Density Division Standards and Lot Size:

-- (a) On a parcel which is zoned AD-10, it may be developed at no more than a ten (10) acre density per dwelling unit and no individual lot may be less than one (1) acre nor have less than a minimum average width of one hundred and fifty (150) feet and on open space of thirty thousand (30,000) square feet per family. - (i) Only twenty (20) percent of the C-1 or A-E zoned areas may be calculated in the overall density.
-Where more than fifty (50) percent of the site is zoned in the C-1 or A-E categories, only that amount of acreage up to the fifty (50) percent amount may be used in the above calculations for purposes of computing allowed density. - (ii) Residential development shall be allowed on non-prime agricultural soils, (U.S.D.A.
-Class III and below) and non-tillable or mature vegetated areas consisting of Class I and II soils, unless prime agricultural soils are less than twenty (20) contiguous acres. - (iii) All farm fields which must be preserved are those which are a minimum of twenty (20) acres in contiguous area and consist of U.S.D.A.
+- (1) Single family residential: Minimum required first floor-- Nine hundred (900) square feet.
+Total: Fifteen hundred (1,500) square feet. - (2) Two family: Minimum required first floor Seven hundred and fifty (750) square feet.
+Total per family: Fourteen hundred (1,400) square feet. - (3) Maximum floor area ratio: 15%. - (B) Lot size: - (1) Minimum required area one (1) acre. - (2) Minimum average width one hundred and fifty (150) feet. - (C) Open space: Thirty thousand (30,000) square feet per family. - (D) Density Division Standards and Lot Size: - (1) On a parcel which is zoned AD-10, it may be developed at no more than a ten (10) acre density per dwelling unit and no individual lot may be less than one (1) acre nor have less than a minimum average width of one hundred and fifty (150) feet and on open space of thirty thousand (30,000) square feet per family. - (a) Only 20% of the C-1 or A-E zoned areas may be calculated in the overall density.
+Where more than 50% of the site is zoned in the C-1 or A-E categories, only that amount of acreage up to the 50% amount may be used in the above calculations for purposes of computing allowed density. - (b) Residential development shall be allowed on non-prime agricultural soils, (U.S.D.A.
+Class III and below) and non-tillable or mature vegetated areas consisting of Class I and II soils, unless prime agricultural soils are less than twenty (20) contiguous acres. - (c) All farm fields which must be preserved are those which are a minimum of twenty (20) acres in contiguous area and consist of U.S.D.A.
 Class I and II prime agricultural tillable soils.
-The twenty (20) acre minimum area must be on the subject parcel or contiguous to prime agricultural tillable areas on an adjacent parcel - In the event of a transfer of development rights from AD-10 to RRD-5, the following shall apply: - (i) In any RRD-5 zoned district, development shall occur at a 1.2 dwelling units per ten (10) acres of AD-10 zoned land. - (ii) Only twenty (20) percent of the C-1 or A-E zoned areas may be calculated in the overall density.
-Where more than fifty (50) percent of the site is zoned in the C-1 or A-E categories, only that amount of acreage up to the fifty (50) percent amount may be used in the above calculations for purposes of computing allowed density. - (iii) In the RRD-5 Residential district, development shall only be allowed on non-prime agricultural soils, (U.S.D.A.
-Class III and below) or Class I and II soils which are not tillable because of natural vegetation, unless prime agricultural soils are less than twenty (20) contiguous acres. - (iv) All farm fields in the RRD-5 district which must be preserved are those areas which are a minimum of twenty (20) acres in contiguous area and consist of U.S.D.A.
+The twenty (20) acre minimum area must be on the subject parcel or contiguous to prime agricultural tillable areas on an adjacent parcel - (2) In the event of a transfer of development rights from AD-10 to RRD-5, the following shall apply: - (a) In any RRD-5 zoned district, development shall occur at a 1.2 dwelling units per ten (10) acres of AD-10 zoned land. - (b) Only 20% of the C-1 or A-E zoned areas may be calculated in the overall density.
+Where more than 50% of the site is zoned in the C-1 or A-E categories, only that amount of acreage up to the 50% amount may be used in the above calculations for purposes of computing allowed density.

+- (c) In the RRD-5 Residential district, development shall only be allowed on non-prime agricultural soils, (U.S.D.A.
+Class III and below) or Class I and II soils which are not tillable because of natural vegetation, unless prime agricultural soils are less than twenty (20) contiguous acres. - (d) All farm fields in the RRD-5 district which must be preserved are those areas which are a minimum of twenty (20) acres in contiguous area and consist of U.S.D.A.
 Class I and II prime agricultural soils and are tillable.
 The twenty (20) acre minimum area may be on the subject parcel or contiguous to prime agricultural areas on an adjacent parcel.

-Section 67.
-A-5 MINI-FARM DISTRICT
+DIVISION - 10 A-5 MINI-FARM DISTRICT